JAIDE/courier/README.md

 ------------

 If/when the need arises we <a href="http://twitter.com/JAIDE">@JAIDE</a> will add additional message handlers, besides the one we added for e-mails, so you can also send templated Apple Push Notifications.
-You're invited to join and implement message handlers yourself - just implement MessageHandler.java for your specific needs and initiate a pull request.
+You're invited to join and implement message handlers yourself - just implement MessageHandler.java for your specific needs and initiate a pull request and we'll check it out.

 Developed By
 ------------